-In the course of FY21, three share allocation plans were set up on $27\,\mathrm{November}\,2020$:
+In the course of FY2l, three share allocation plans were set up on $27\,\mathrm{November}\,2020$:

-- a stock option plan including a performance condition based on the positioning of the overall performance of the Pernod Ricard share (TSR) compared (1) with the overall performance of a panel of 12 peers over the period from 27 November 2020 to 27 November 2023 inclusive (three years) and a condition of four years' continuous service; - a performance share plan, including a performance condition based on the average level of Profit from Recurring Operations achieved compared with the budget, measured over three consecutive financial years including the year in which the shares were granted and a condition of four years' continuous service: - a performance share plan including a performance condition based on the positioning of the overall performance of the Pernod Ricard share (TSR(0)) compared with the overall performance of a panel of 12 peers over the period from 27 November 2020 to 27 November 2023 inclusive (three years) and a condition of four years' continuous service.
+• a stock option plan including a performance condition based on the positioning of the overall performance of the Pernod Ricard share (TSR) compared (1) with the overall performance of a panel of 12 peers over the period from 27 November 2020 to 27 November 2023 inclusive (three years) and a condition of four years' continuous service; This fair value was calculated using valuation models taking into account the characteristics of the plan and market data at the date of grant and on the basis of Group Management assumptions.

+- a performance share plan, including a performance condition based on the average level of Profit from Recurring Operations achieved compared with the budget, measured over three consecutive financial years including the year in which the shares were granted and a condition of four years' continuous service; - a performance share plan including a performance condition based on the positioning of the overall performance of the Pernod Ricard share (TSR0) compared with the overall performance of a panel of 12 peers over the period from 27 November 2020 to 27 November 2023 inclusive (three years) and a condition of four years' continuous service.